Supported domain control validation (DCV) methods for domain prevalidation

 Important

-DV certificates don't support domain prevalidation.
-Therefore, each time you order a DV certificate, you must demonstrate control over the domains on the order.
-After placing your order, you need to complete domain validation before DigiCert can issue your DV certificate.
-See .
+Each time you order a DV TLS certificate, you must demonstrate control over the domains on the order.
+Once you submit the order, you need to finish the domain validation before DigiCert can issue your DV certificate.
+See Supported DCV methods for validating the domains on DV TLS/SSL certificate orders.

 Demonstrating control over domains on DV/OV/EV TSL/SSL certificate orders

-When ordering a certificate, you select a DCV method to demonstrate control over the domains on the order.
-On the certificate's Order details page, use the DCV method selected during the order process to complete the domain validation.
+While ordering a certificate, you select a DCV method to demonstrate control over the domains on the order.
+On the certificate's Order details page, use the DCV method selected during the order process to validate your domains.
 You can always switch validation methods if needed.
 See Demonstrate control over domains on a pending certificate order.

 Email DCV method

-With this validation method, DigiCert sends three sets of DCV emails: DNS TXT-based, constructed, and WHOIS-based.
+With this validation method, DigiCert sends two sets of DCV emails: DNS TXT-based and constructed.

 To demonstrate control over the domain, an email recipient follows the instructions in a confirmation email sent for the domain.
-The confirmation process consists of visiting the link provided and following the instructions on the confirmation page.
+The confirmation process consists of going to the link provided and following the instructions on the confirmation page.

 Note: DigiCert sends this email from no-reply@digitalcertvalidation.com.
 If using allowlist, make sure to include digitalcertvalidation.com.